-The Armstrong Cup was held every year until 1915 when a succession of political, military and civilian crises occasioned by the 1916 Easter Rising and the War of Independence (1919-1921) led to the cancellation of league fixtures.
+The Armstrong Cup was contested every year until 1915 when a succession of political, military and civilian crises occasioned by the 1916 Easter Rising and the War of Independence (1919-1921) led to the cancellation of league fixtures.
 The league recommenced in 1922 when Dublin Chess Club took the title.
-The league continued every year until 2020 when Gonzaga were proclaimed champions after 9 rounds owing to Covid restrictions.
+The league continued every year until 2020 when Gonzaga were proclaimed champions after nine rounds owing to Covid restrictions.
 The league was cancelled for the same reason in 2021 and 2022.

-The picture above features the current champions, Dublin Chess Club, and includes the late and much lamented Eddie O'Connor, a hugely popular and well-liked player who passed away after a short illness this summer.
-One of Eddie's most spectacular wins will feature in the next edition of the Bulletin.
+The picture above features the current champions, Dublin Chess Club, and includes the late and much lamented Eddie O'Connor, a hugely popular player who passed away after a short illness this summer.
+One of Eddie's most spectacular wins will feature in a future edition of the Bulletin.
+Anyone interested in learning more about Irish Chess History should visit Sean Coffey's superb website, which is an extremely valuable historical resource and from which I garnered many of the above facts.